4rkal/blog/content/posts/obsidianhugo.md

 date: 2024-08-13T17:15:57+03:00
 draft: false
 ---
-If you clicked on this article you post probably know what these two technologies are but if you don't here's a quick explanation:
+If you clicked on this article you probably know what these two technologies are but if you don't here's a quick explanation:

 ### Obsidian
 [Obsidian](https://obsidian.md) is a feature packed markdown editor.
 But it's not just a markdown editor.
 It's a way to manage knowledge.
 It's great for organizing your thoughts in a flexible, non-linear way.